Associate Director, Events and Community Programs

 - Exceptional organization, planning and time management skills combined with a strong attention to detail.

-- Ability to make decisions in ambiguous situations, exercise good judgment based on information and analysis in a fast pace, dynamic and deadline driven environment in an organized and professional manner.
+- Ability to make decisions in ambiguous situations, exercise good judgment based on information and analysis in a fast-paced, dynamic and deadline-driven environment in an organized and professional manner.

-- Ability to work collaboratively with executive and Advancement staff to optimize community outreach and engagement activities.
+- Ability to work collaboratively with UCC’s executive and advancement staff to optimize community outreach and engagement activities.

-- Excellent interpersonal skills with the ability to develop and cultivate effective professional networks and relationships with community individuals, groups and businesses.
+- Excellent interpersonal skills with the ability to develop and maintain effective networks and relationships with community individuals, groups and businesses.

-- Develop and maintain strong relationships with key volunteers, senior staff and internal suppliers.
+- Ability to develop and maintain strong relationships with key volunteers, senior staff and internal suppliers (Aramark, security, etc.).

-- Highly professional demeanor, capable of exercising independent judgment and initiative.
+- Highly professional demeanour, capable of exercising independent judgment and initiative.

 - Ability to work proactively in a fast-paced, changing environment requiring flexibility and adaptability to meet deadlines and targets.

-- University degree or college diploma in event management or in a related field, or an equivalent combination of skills and experience.
+- Post-secondary degree or college diploma in event management or in a related field, or an equivalent combination of skills and experience.

 - Availability to work flexible hours, including evenings and weekends as required.